albertcroig/Stewart-SVG-Projection-js/README.md

 Modify the following options in the animation.js file, within the animation object's constructor function:
 - **drawingSize**: Size of the drawing projected onto the wall.
 Default value is 300, so the size of the drawing window is a square of 300mmx300mm.
 Default=300
 - **drawingSpeed**: Speed of the animation (in units per second) of the animation.
 Take in account that, as it gets increased, the drawing of the SVG becomes less precise.
 However, it's only a visual matter.
 Default=0.1
 - **realDraw**: Determine if the path drawing is going to start as the end result or as the live draw.
-Default=false
+Default=true

 The following next option is located inside the `drawPath` function in the `Animation.prototype`.
-- **steps**: Number of vertices in the path shapes.
+- **steps**: Number of vertices in the path shapes (for end result drawing).
 Increase for better resolution, decrease for better performance.
-Default=400
+Default=700

 ### Download Servo Angles Options (for Arduino Board)